 “We collect information when you visit or use third-party websites and apps that use our services,” reads Facebook’s data usage policy.

 It continues: “This includes information about the websites and apps you visit, your use of our services on those websites and apps, as well as information the developer or publisher of the app or website provides to you or us.”

 The researchers, however, claim Facebook is doing this without explicit consent of the users.

 The report details how Facebook’s social plug-ins, for instance the ‘Like’ button, can lead to tracking.
 That particular button currently exists on upwards of 13 million websites.

-Current EU privacy law mandates that companies need to receive consent from users before they issue tracking cookies.
+Current EU privacy law mandates that

 It’s worth noting that Facebook claims the new report contains ‘factual inaccuracies’, and remains ‘willing to engage’ with the authors.